 Luttig joined Boeing after serving 15 years on the U.S. Court of Appeals for the Fourth Circuit.
 At the time of his 1991 appointment by President George H. W. Bush, Luttig was the youngest federal appeals court judge in the country.

-Prior to his appointment to the federal bench, Luttig served as assistant attorney general of the United States and counselor to the attorney general, at the Department of Justice in Washington, D.C.
-While serving at the Department of Justice, Luttig assisted Justices Souter and Thomas in preparing for their hearings before the United States Senate on their nominations to the Supreme Court of the United States.
+Prior to his appointment to the federal bench, Luttig served in senior roles at the U.S. Department of Justice, as assistant attorney general and counselor to the attorney general.
+While serving at the Department of Justice, Luttig assisted Justices Souter and Thomas in preparing for their hearings before the U.S. Senate on their nominations to the U.S. Supreme Court.

 From 1985 to 1989, before beginning his service at the Department of Justice, Luttig was associated with the New York law firm of Davis Polk & Wardwell, in the firm's Washington, D.C. offices.
-Before joining Davis Polk, Luttig served as special assistant to the Chief Justice of the United States from 1984 to 1985.
+Before joining Davis Polk, Luttig served as special assistant to the chief justice of the United States from 1984 to 1985.

-From 1976 to 1978, Luttig worked at the Supreme Court of the United States in the Office of the Administrative Assistant to the Chief Justice.
+From 1976 to 1978, Luttig worked at the U.S. Supreme Court in the Office of the Administrative Assistant to the Chief Justice.

-He earned his bachelor of arts degree from Washington and Lee University in 1976 and a juris doctorate from the University of Virginia in 1981.
+He earned his Bachelor of Arts degree from Washington and Lee University in 1976 and a juris doctorate from the University of Virginia in 1981.
 Luttig and his wife, Elizabeth, have been married since 1981.
 The Luttigs have two children.
 The family resides in the Chicago area.